20 Beautiful Pictures of Bluebirds

 Bluebird on the Farm

 “While I was out walking in the cow pasture, this male mountain bluebird perched on a fence.
 I took this photo with my Nikon D5100 with a 55-300 lens.
 The female was also close, but up in a tree.
 Mountain bluebirds are one of my favorite birds.
 I have seen more than 50 different species on our 930 acre dairy farm.
 We have swamps, dugouts; creeks, pastures, a small lake, river access and dense forests, so we attract a wide variety of birds,” says Rosalie Brandsma.
-Check out the most beautiful birds in America.
+Next. check out breathtaking photos of mourning doves.